-1Higher interest rates for Black borrowers at origination was found by Black and Schweitzer (1985), Boehm, Thistle, and Schlottmann (2006), Bocian, Ernst, and Li (2008), Ghent, Hernández-Murillo, and Owyang (2014), Cheng, Lin, and Liu (2015), Bartlett, Morse, Stanton, and Wallace (2019), and Zhang and Willen (2020).
+1Higher interest rates for Black borrowers at origination was found by Black and Schweitzer (1985), Boehm, Thistle, and Schlottmann (2006), Bocian, Ernst, and Li (2008), Kau, Keenan, and Munneke (2012), Ghent, Hernández-Murillo, and Owyang (2014), Cheng, Lin, and Liu (2015), Bartlett, Morse, Stanton, and Wallace (2019), and Zhang and Willen (2020).

 Harding, and LaCour-Little (2001), Deng and Gabriel (2006), Firestone, Van Order, and Zorn (2007), and Kau, Fang, and Munneke (2019) document that minority borrowers prepay their mortgages at lower rates than non-Hispanic white borrowers.
 There are some important differences between our analysis and these papers, however.
 First, none is able to distinguish between prepayments caused by home sales and those caused by refinances.
 Second, these studies use relatively narrow mortgage samples from either small geographic areas, short time periods, or individual banks/lenders.
-Finally, previous studies focus exclusively on the pricing implications of prepayment differences and do not establish their implications for disparities in outstanding mortgage rates and the effect of monetary policy in exacerbating those differences.
+Third, previous studies focus exclusively on the pricing implications of prepayment differences and do not establish their implications for disparities in outstanding mortgage rates and the effect of monetary policy in exacerbating those differences.

-In addition, our paper is related to the literature documenting that many borrowers appear to exercise their prepayment option in a suboptimal manner.
+Finally, our paper is related to the literature documenting that many borrowers appear to exercise their prepayment option in a suboptimal manner.
 Recently, Keys, Pope, and Pope (2016) show that a significant fraction of financially unconstrained households (approximately 20 percent) do not refinance when it is optimal to do so.
 Johnson, Meier, and Toubia (2018) find that more than 50 percent of borrowers neglect to refinance in a setting with zero up-front monetary costs and substantial gains in monthly payment savings.
 Agarwal, Ben-David, and Yao (2017) find that many homebuyers appear to suffer from the sunk cost fallacy when deciding whether to refinance.
-Andersen, Campbell, Nielsen, and Ramadorai (2020) decompose the inertia in refinancing into time and state dependence.2
+Andersen, Campbell, Nielsen, and Ramadorai (2020) decompose the inertia in refinancing into time and state dependence, and find large heterogeneity in refinancing behavior by demographics in the Danish context, many of which (e.g. income, education, immigration status) can partially explain the racial differences in refinancing behavior.2 Our paper focuses on documenting the large racial differences in refinancing and its implications for mortgage rate disparities, monetary policy, pricing, and mortgage contract design.